ThomasEarlTaylor1936/kyoto-moon-documentation-archivist/README.md

 **Core Purpose**
 DA creates **searchable memory** — it preserves *why* decisions were made so you can re-enter work later **without reconstructing your past thinking**.

+### Why This Matters for AI-Human Workflows

+When AI is part of the creative or analytical process, the content is easy to reproduce — but the *reasoning* that led to decisions is often lost.
+This causes fragmentation, rework, and loss of direction over time.

+DA preserves the human’s intent, context, action, and decisions in a form that is **searchable and reusable**.
+This allows the human to stay oriented in their own thinking, even as tools and environments change.

+In short: DA maintains **continuity** — the part of thinking that makes your work *yours*.

 - ## Getting Started (v0.1)